 Training calculators

-Estimate five training zones from a known max heart rate, an age-based max estimate, or heart-rate reserve.
+Calculate the five training zones plus a below-zone bucket from heart-rate reserve, max heart rate, or an age-based estimate.

 Calculate your zones